 Schloß Thurnau - Built by the Grafen (Counts) Förtsch

 The photos on this page are from German John's, August 2017, trip to Germany.
-The Counts (Grafen) Förtsch managed the land surrounding Thurnau as the feudal lords under the bishopric of Bamberg.
+The Grafen (Counts) Förtsch managed the land surrounding Thurnau as the feudal lords under the bishopric of Bamberg.
 Today, Thurnau is in the Kulmbach District (Kreis Kulmback).
-Construction on the Schloß (castle) began in 1292 when Arnold Förtsch (aka, Arnoldus Forsco de Menigeawa) built a watch tower (Turmbau).
+Construction on the Schloß (castle) began in 1292 when Arnold Förtsch (aka, Arnoldus Forsco de Menigeawa) built a watch tower (Turmbau) on the site.

 Male descendants of the Förtsch family died out during the mid 1500's.
-Counts (Grafen) Giech and Künßberg married Förtsch daughters.
+Grafen (Counts) Giech and Künßberg married Förtsch daughters.
 These families and their descendants completed the castle as it stands today.
 At the present time, Schloß Thurnau is a hotel and hosts a culinary school.
 The attached St. Laurentius Kirche (Protestant) is a favorite location for weddings.

 There is no evidence, and very unlikely, that the Foertschbeck family descended or is in any other way connected to the noble family Förtsch (Foertsch) - but, it's nice to have a very beautiful castle associated with our family name, even if only very indirect.!